Geology of the Jemez Area, Chapter 12: The Recent Past

 The third known lake in the Valles caldera, following the early

-lake and the San Antonio lake, was the El Cajete lake.
-This was
+lake and the San Antonio/South Mountain lakes, was the El Cajete

-formed when the El Cajete and other East Fork Member eruptions
+lake.
+This was formed when the El Cajete and other East Fork

-filled the southwest moat and dammed the East Fork Jemez River.
+Member eruptions filled the southwest moat and dammed the East

-Lake deposits from this most recent lake are extensive in the
+Fork Jemez River.
+Lake deposits from this most recent lake are

-Valle Grande, and sometimes contain El Cajete pumice.
+extensive in the Valle Grande, and sometimes contain El Cajete

 An exposure of these beds is found southeast of Cerro la Jara.

 El Cajete lake beds.
 Near 35